-To be considered for a double major, students must first be fully admitted to an associate's degree program.
-Students in pre-admit status are not eligible to apply for a double major.
+To be considered for a double major, students must first be fully admitted to an associate's or bachelor's degree program.
+Students in pre-admit/pathway status are not eligible to apply for a double major.
 Students seeking a certificate rather than a degree are not eligible to apply for double major status.

-To be considered for a double major, students must apply for admission to the second program by completing a double major form available online under Admission in the MyServices area of MyCState.
+To be considered for a double major, students must apply for admission to the second program by completing a double major form available online under "Admission" in the MyServices area of MyCState.
 The academic division in which the student seeks the second major determines whether the student is eligible to pursue the second major.

-Students granted double major status are expected to consult regularly with their program advisor (or advisors) to ensure they make appropriate progress in their degree programs.
-Students with questions or concerns about their academic status or goals should consult with their program advisor, or with the Office of Admission.
+Students granted double major status are expected to consult regularly with their program chair and academic advisor (or advisors) to ensure they make appropriate progress in their degree programs.
+Students with questions or concerns about their academic status or goals should consult with their program chair or advisor, or with the Office of Admission.